skovy/graphql-blog-api/README.md

 ## Features

-- Get a list of recent posts
+- Get a list of recent posts or recent users
 - Get a post, comment or user
 - Create a post, comment or user
 - GraphiQL for local debugging, schema exploration and documentation